core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption fails, the server MUST stop processing the request and SHOULD send an 4.01 error message.

-   * If decryption suceeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.
+   * If decryption succeeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.

 7. Add decrypted options or payload to the unprotected request, overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.